MingSun-Tse/Efficient-Deep-Learning/README.md

 Note, this repo is more about pruning (with lottery ticket hypothesis or LTH as a sub-topic), KD, and quantization.
 For other topics like NAS, see more comprehensive collections (## Related Repos and Websites) at the end of this file.
 Welcome to send a pull request if you'd like to add any pertinent papers.

+Other repos:
-LTH (lottery ticket hypothesis) and its broader version, *pruning at initialization (PaI)*, now is at the frontier of network pruning.
+- LTH (lottery ticket hypothesis) and its broader version, *pruning at initialization (PaI)*, now is at the frontier of network pruning.
 We single out the PaI papers to [this repo](https://github.com/MingSun-Tse/Awesome-Pruning-at-Initialization).
 Welcome to check it out!
+- [Awesome-Efficient-ViT](https://github.com/MingSun-Tse/Awesome-Efficient-ViT) for a curated list of efficient vision transformers.

 > About abbreviation: In the list below, `o` for oral, `s` for spotlight, `b` for best paper, `w` for workshop.